-Those younger than 9 who had at least two doses of flu vaccine (in the same or different seasons) will only need one dose.
+Kids younger than 9 who got at least 2 doses of flu vaccine before July 2022 will only need 1 dose.

-Kids older than 9 need only one dose of the vaccine.
+Kids older than 9 need only 1 dose of the vaccine.

 the flu shot, which is injected with a needle

-the nasal spray, a mist which gets sprayed into the nostrils
+the nasal spray, a mist that gets sprayed into the nostrils

 In the past, the nasal spray vaccine wasn't recommended for kids because it didn't seem to work well enough.
 The newer version appears to work as well as the shot.
 So either vaccine can be given this year, depending on the child's age and general health.